 What book or movie, fiction or non-fiction, do you think gives the best portrayal of what could happen?

 I think most books in this genre offer a realistic glimpse of the future but I don’t think that any one of them has it nailed down.
 There are just too many variables and, of course, it would be impossible to include all of them in a single book or movie!

 Do you have plans for another book?

 Yes, and I’m very excited about this!
 I have an entire series of books called Survival Mom’s No Worries Guides, and hope to publish 2 or 3 each year for the next couple of years.
 Currently in the hopper, I have The 52 Weeks Savings Plan Handbook and 101 Best Survival Mom Tips.
-They will be shorter books, in the 110-130 page range, and available on Amazon and Kindle.
+They will be shorter books, in the 110-130 page range, and available on Kindle.

 I have a longer book that is about 60% finished, One Second After the Lights Go Out, and it is a very practical manual for survival if/when the power grid fails, for whatever reason.

 There are a lot of books, both fiction and non-fiction, which detail the causes of a power grid failure and give an idea of what life would be like, but in my research I discovered quite a few issues that I’ve never read about anywhere else.
 For example, once a city’s sewage system no longer has an incoming source of power, whatever is in your home’s pipes will stay there.

 Yep – clean water as well as raw sewage, which will begin backing up!
 I’ve interviewed people who work at power plants and municipal water systems to get practical answers for problems we can’t even begin to imagine, because a long-term power failure has never happened before.

 I’m hoping to publish this book with a traditional publisher, and turn over to them the processes of editing, proofreading, page design, etc., but we’ll see.